alexbijak/alexbijak.github.io/_pages/cv.md

 **Bijak, A.L.**, van Dijk, K., & M. Waycott.
 (2018).
 Population structure and gene flow of the tropical seagrass, *Syringodium filiforme*, in the Florida Keys and subtropical Atlantic region. *PLoS ONE* 13(9): e0203644. https://doi.org/10.1371/journal.pone.0203644

 **Bijak, A.L.**, van Dijk, K., & M. Waycott.
 (2014).
-Development of microsatellite markers for a tropical seagrass, *Syringodium filiforme* (Cymodoceaceae). *Applications in Plant Sciences*, 2(10): 1400082. https://doi.org/10.3732/apps.1400082
+Development of microsatellite markers for a tropical seagrass, *Syringodium filiforme* (Cymodoceaceae). *Applications in Plant Sciences* 2(10): 1400082. https://doi.org/10.3732/apps.1400082

 Presentations
 ======